Accompanied disadvantaged senior citizens in Hualien for 16 consecutive years

 Caring for foreign migrant workers and benefiting disadvantaged user groups

-At the end of 2021, there were 69,306 effective users in the parenting program.
+At the end of 2022, there were 98,899 effective users in the parenting program.

-living in Taiwan.
+workers who work hard to earn a living in Taiwan.
 The multiple-rate pre-paid card, which cost NT$599,

-offered data access for 30 days (with the speed decreasing to 5Mpbs once a certain quota was reached), as
+offered data access for 30 days (with speed decreasing to 5Mpbs once a certain quota was reached), as

 well as free domestic and international telephone calls on the same network.
 The 180-day data access

-(the maximum download speed of 12Mbps) costs NT$ 1794, which enables the migrant workers to enjoy value-added
+(the maximum download speed of 12Mbps) costs NT$1,794, enabling migrant workers to enjoy value-added

-mobile internet service without binding contract.
+mobile internet service without a binding contract.